 The Growth Areas Infrastructure Contributions (GAIC) fund is about planning for growth and investing infrastructure funding where it is most needed.

-In 2010 the Victorian Government introduced GAIC into the Planning and Environment Act 1987 Part 9B to respond to the challenges facing residents in the growth areas of Cardinia, Casey, Hume, Melton, Mitchell, Whittlesea and Wyndham.
+The Victorian Government introduced GAIC into the Planning and Environment Act 1987 Part 9B in 2010 to respond to the challenges facing residents in the growth areas of Cardinia, Casey, Hume, Melton, Mitchell, Whittlesea and Wyndham.
 Administered by the Minister for Planning and the Minister for Suburban Development, GAIC is used to fund critical projects in Melbourne’s growth areas.

 GAIC is a contribution that is paid by landowners developing urban communities on growth area land that has been rezoned since 2005.
 Contributions are collected by the State Revenue Office (SRO) and distributed equally between two special purpose accounts the Growth Areas Public Transport Fund (GAPTF) and the Building New Communities Fund (BNCF).
 More information on GAIC can be found at the SRO website.

 How GAIC funds are allocated

 A GAIC Policy Statement (PDF, 734.7 KB), (DOCX, 3.3 MB) and 2018-19 Application Guidelines (PDF, 182.4 KB), (DOCX, 88.1 KB) have been prepared to ensure the effective and transparent allocation of GAIC funds to deliver critical infrastructure projects to Melbourne’s growth areas.

 The policy statement explains what GAIC is, what is can be spent on, how spending will be prioritised and how funds will be allocated.
 The Guidelines outline eligibility, the assessment criteria and process for submitting projects for GAIC funding.
 Victorian Government departments (or agencies through the relevant department) can apply for funding to deliver important infrastructure projects that address the needs of growth communities.
 Projects must be within one of the seven growth councils and within the urban growth boundary.